 This SEO Starter pack is a 6-video series and step-based tutorial, taught by dad and SEO expert Mike Pearson, creator of The Scale With SEO System.
 It covers the gamut of topics from what is SEO to niching down, domain authority, keywords 101, and an on-page SEO checklist and more.
 Learn how you can use SEO to scale your blog’s traffic and income and stop relying on Pinterest every single day.

 Getting into the right mindset for SEO, SEO factors, competitor keyword research, link building tactics, etc are some topics covered in this 7-part course.
-Presented by top marketer Neil Patel, it is a better option for intermediate bloggers and business owners who need help with SEO.
+Presented by top marketer Neil Patel, it is a better option for intermediate bloggers and business owners who need help with their SEO strategy.
 This course also shares details of Neil Patel’s own free keyword tool Uber Suggest.

 A quick video training that you can watch along with lunch any day, it deep-dives into how to actually do Keyword research to get more of the right traffic.
 Food Blogger and Marketer Eb Gargano will show you how to create content that is right for your business and audience.